serverless/serverless/docs/guide/deploying-a-service.md

 Run `serverless deploy` to start the deployment process.

-Serverless will now deploy the whole service (with all it's functions and events (we'll add some events soon)) to the services cloud provider.
+Serverless will now deploy the whole service (with all it's functions and events which we'll add soon) to the services cloud provider.
 It will use the default `stage` and `region` settings which are defined in `serverless.env.yaml`.

 The default stage is `dev` and default region is `us-east-1`.